The Philip Parsons Fellowship

 The Balnaves Foundation Indigenous Playwright’s Award

-The Balnaves Foundation Indigenous Playwright’s Award is a $20,000 award for the creation of a new play by an Indigenous playwright.
-This national award will be presented for the next three years.
-The award comprises $7,500 prize money and a $12,500 commission for a new play each year.
-Applications will be accepted from writers of Aboriginal or Torres Strait Islander descent.
-They will be assessed by a panel including both Indigenous and non-Indigenous artists.
+The Balnaves Foundation Indigenous Playwright’s Award is the most prestigious award for Indigenous playwrights in Australia.
+The $25,000 award includes a $15,000 commission for a new play and a cash prize of $10,000.
+Applications are open nationally to writers of Aboriginal or Torres Strait Islander descent.
+They are assessed by a panel including both Indigenous and non-Indigenous artists.

 Now in its sixth year The Balnaves Award has become one of the most prestigious playwriting awards in Australia, be it for Indigenous or non-Indigenous Australians.
 The calibre of entries and winners has consistently proven the depth of talent in the Indigenous theatre industry.

 In the past five years the award has recognised playwrights Katie Beckett, Leah Purcell, Jada Alberts, Nakkiah Lui and Ursula Yovich, but also inspired many Indigenous artists to dream up new plays.
 The award is open to everyone from the most experienced playwrights, to people just starting out on their first plays and any writer of Aboriginal and Torres Strait Islander decent is encouraged to apply, regardless of whether or not they have written for theatre before.

 Gamilaroi woman Megan Wilding was the winner of The Balnaves Foundation Indigenous Playwright’s Award 2017 at an event at Belvoir St Theatre on Wednesday 31 May, during National Reconciliation Week.
 She won a commission to write a play about an Indigenous woman who takes violent revenge against a man who sexually assaulted her as a child.